wuseman/www.nr1.nu/docs/src/markdown/linux/index.md

 bash -i 2>&1 | tee /dev/stderr | nc -l 5000
 ```

-### You can use the following trick to easy navigate and select paths or others args $_ takes the last argument of the last simplec command executed
+### You can use the following trick to easy navigate and select paths
 ```sh
 mkdir fooPath && cd $_
 ```